CodeReviewDAO/dxd_codereview/Reviews/153 - Uniswap Clone for Casper/2 - Backend Port - 2 Engineers/README.md

 ## Contribution Policies

 Project contains clear CONTRIBUTING, SECURITY and CODE OF CONDUCT policies.
-Pull requests and Issues are enabled on the repository and the project is set up for public participation.
+Pull requests and Issues are enabled on the repositories and the project is set up for public participation.

 Requirement | Finding
 ------------ | -------------